robertfasano/emergent/docs/source/optimization.rst

-In atomic physics, theorists love to track the state of an atomic system while applying a series of unitaries; on the experimental side, it is useful instead to track the state of the devices performing these actions.
+In atomic physics, theorists love to track the state of an atomic system while applying a series of unitaries; on the experimental side, it is useful instead to track the state of the things performing these actions.
 We suggest that any experiment can be formally modeled through a functional

 .. math:: \mathcal M(T) = \mathcal F[X(t<T)]

 In words: the measurement result at time :math:`T` is a function of the state vector :math:`X` at all times leading up to the measurement.
-The state vector is a representation of the individual states of all devices involved in the experiment.
+The state vector is a representation of the individual states of all things involved in the experiment.
 We are often concerned with determining the state vector :math:`X(t)` which minimizes or maximizes :math:`\mathcal M(T)`.